pushtorefresh/storio/docs/StorIO.md

 #### Why we made StorIO:

 We tired of passing 5-7 params to the `query()` method, where half of them are nulls and the other half are `String[]` arrays with one element and call to `String.valueOf()`, it’s just ridiculous and unreadable -> with StorIO you can create Queries via builders and store them separately and even reuse them.
+Query is a simple wrapper for query() method of SQLiteDatabase and ContentResolver.

 We tired of Object-Mapping with different constraints in ORMs and DAOs -> with StorIO we don’t limit you at all, you just need to declare resolvers for each Operations: `Put`, `Get`, `Delete` per type, of course we provide some default implementations, but you can easily write your own resolvers and use `AutoValue`/`AutoParcel`/etc entities.